 How Skuad ensures compliance for global organizations

-So far, you should have a solid grasp of how crucial global payroll compliance is, what widely applicable compliance laws and rules such as GDPR are, and what you gain by investing in compliance.
+So far, you should have a solid grasp of how crucial global payroll compliance is, what widely applicable compliance laws and what you gain by investing in compliance.

 Your next step is to choose a trusted employer of record partner to ensure you stay compliant.